ankan17/learncwithme/_posts/c-tutorial-series/2017-08-12-making-decisions.md

     do this; //See that this line is executed regardless the result of the if statement
     ```

-Let’s see a silly program that checks if a non-zero number is positive or negative.
+Let's see a silly program that checks if a non-zero number is positive or negative.

 ```c
 #include <stdio.h>